5t4david/sqlalchemy-challenge/README.md

 - - -

-## Bonus: Other Recommended Analyses
+## Bonus Task: Other Recommended Analyses

 * The following are optional challenge queries.
 These are highly recommended to attempt.